Michigan Hit and Run Laws: Penalties and What to Do

 Depending on the circumstances, these defenses may be available:

-- Fear for safety: You had a “reasonable and honest belief that remaining at the scene will result in further harm” (explicitly recognized in Section 257.617)
+- Fear for safety: You had a "reasonable and honest belief that remaining at the scene will result in further harm."
+This defense is explicitly recognized in Section 257.617.

-- No injury or damage: The victim suffered no actual injury or property damage
+- No injury or damage: The collision did not result in any actual injury or property damage.

-- Vehicle stolen: The vehicle was taken without your knowledge or consent
+- Stolen vehicle: The vehicle was taken without your knowledge or consent.

 Related Michigan Laws